 - In Edit Assignment, click "Add Questions" to open the Question Library.

-Note: When grading an Open Response question for a student, it cannot exceed the set number of points you set for the question.
+Note: When grading an Open Response question for a student, your grade cannot exceed the set number of points you set for the question.

-6. Double-click the Open Response module to open the Open Response Question Editor.
-In the Question tab, add the question you would like your students to answer.
-Click “Save” in the lower left corner of the module overlay to save the module.
+7. Double-click the Open Response module to open the Open Response Question Editor.
+In the Question tab, enter the question you would like your students to answer.
+Click "Save" in the lower-left corner of the module overlay to save the module.

-Note: You can search for the Open Response question you created by selecting “Open Response” from Type under Filter By.
+Note: You can search for the Open Response question you created by selecting "Open Response" within the "Type" filter.

 How to view and grade Open Response questions

-1. After the GAU date has passed, click on the assignment from your Student Set.
-Click “Class Activity Report.”
+1. After the GAU date or late work period has passed, click on the assignment from your Student Set.
+Click "Class Activity Report."
 You’ll use this interface to read, grade, and comment on your students’ answers.

 2. From the Questions tab, click the Open Response question from the list of questions to open the Question Detail overlay.
 You’ll see the list of students and information about their responses, including an editable "Score" field.
 If a student didn’t answer the question, their Score field will show a zero.
 Otherwise, it will be empty.

-You can view this overlay at a larger size, if you want.
-Click the “Enlarge” icon at the upper right of the student table.
+You can view this overlay at a larger size by clicking the "Enlarge" arrows at the upper-right side of the student table.

 3. To read student responses, click the triangle to the left of each student name.
 This will reveal their answer.
 If a student submitted more than one response, it means they revised their original answer.
 Only their final response will be shown in this view.

-You can open all the students’ responses at once if you want to, by clicking “Expand All” at the upper left of the student table.
+You can open all the students’ responses at once if you want to, by clicking "Expand All" at the upper-left side of the student table.

-5. Enter the student’s grade in the editable “Score” field.
-Note: this grade won’t be saved until you click the yellow “Save” button at the bottom of the overlay.
+4. Enter the student’s grade in the editable "Score" field.
+This grade won’t be saved until you click the yellow "Save" button at the bottom of the overlay.

-6. If you want to, you can write a Comment for a student to read.
+5. If you want to, you can write a comment for a student to read.
 They’ll be able to see your comment if they return to the assignment after you’ve graded it.

-In the expanded student response area of the table, click the triangle next to “Instructor Comment” to open a text entry field.
-Note: the comment won’t be saved until you click the yellow “Save” button at the bottom of the overlay.
+In the expanded Student Response area of the table, click the triangle next to "Instructor Comment" to open a text entry field.
+Note: the comment won’t be saved until you click the "Save" button at the bottom of the overlay.

-7. The instructor cannot give a score that is higher than the maximum amount of points set for the question.
+7. You cannot give a score that is higher than the maximum amount of points set for the question.

 8. Remember to click "Save" at the bottom of the overlay after you’ve graded and commented all the students’ Open Response answers.
 (You can always return later and continue working.
 You don’t necessarily need to save all the grades at the same time.)

-9. Your students’ grades will be updated in the Class Activity Report to reflect their grade with the Open Response points.
+9. Your students’ grades will be updated in the Class Activity Report to reflect their new grades with the Open Response points.

 Notes on grading Open Response questions